 One of the most photographed parts of the Garden is the Azalea Terrace, which in late spring greets the visitor with an outstanding display of colour.

-The Swiss Bridge is the Garden's defining landmark.
+The Dutch Bridge is the Garden's defining landmark.
 To the left is the Kalopanax, a tree member of the ivy family, opposite what is believed to be one of the original Douglas firs at Dawyck.
 Upstream are the falls of Scrape Burn which is flanked by a cascade of snowdrops in spring.

 Dynamo Pond, restored in 1983, is a reminder of the days when water was piped downhill to generate electricity for Dawyck House.
 A grand old larch (Larix decidua) that grows here is one of the oldest in the Garden.